skhcjh231/blog-post/content/docs/spring24/09_/_index.md

 This paper considers the Operational Intensity (OI), which is the ratio of arithmetic operations to memory access, to enhance efficiency of vision models on mobile accelerators.
 Here, Multi-Query Attention (MQA) is proposed instead od Multi-Head Self Attention (MHSA), which is simplified by utilization of shared keys and values across all heads.
 This sharing of keys and values reduces memory access hence improving OI, especially when the batch size is small.
 Large language models does not have significant accuracy drop in this MQA case.
 Table 1 shows that by adding MHSA and MQA, the performace accuracy has increased whereas the inference latency for MQA is approximately x39 lower than that of MHSA.
 Hence, MQA can accelerate better in the mobile environment, with negligible performance degradation.

-The Spatial Reduction Attention (SRA) is applied, hence incorporating asymmetric spatial down-sampling, to downscale keys and values, and not queires.
+The Spatial Reduction Attention (SRA) is applied, hence incorporating asymmetric spatial down-sampling, to downscale keys and values, and not queries.
 In hybrid models, there is a certain correlation between spatially adjacent tokens, hence necessitating spatial mixing convolution filters.

 ## Refined NAS for Enhanced Architectures
 As shown above, the insitantiation of UIB blocks are in the neural architecture search process.
 TuNAS was adopted for the paper's search strategy.
 The paper uses a two-stage search operation, the coarse-grained search and fine-grained serach to address the variance in parameter counts between UIB's depthwise layers and other search options.
 The course-grained search process involves determining optimal filter sizes with fixed parameters.
 The fine-grained stage searches for the UIB's layer configuration.